-AIRPARIF cannot be held liable in case Sensors delivered by the Participants and Selected Participants fail to function properly or do not function at all.
+AIRPARIF, its partners, and their affiliated institutions cannot be held liable in case Sensors delivered by the Participants and Selected Participants fail to function properly or do not function at all.
 Selected Participants are entirely responsible for their Sensors.

 The Participants and Selected Participants are also solely responsible for any damage caused to the Sensors during the delivery and repatriation of said Sensors.